zingolabs/zingolib/README.md

     * Example: `./zingo-cli --server 127.0.0.1:9067 --data-dir /Users/ZingoRocks/my-test-wallet` will use the provided directory to store `zingo-wallet.dat` and logs.
 If the provided directory does not exist, it will create it.

 ## Regtest
-There is an experimental feature with which CLI can work in regtest mode, by locally running a `zcashd` and `lightwalletd`.
+There is an experimental feature flag available with `zingo-cli`, in which the cli works in regtest mode, by also locally running `zcashd` and `lightwalletd`.

 Please see `zingolib/regtest/README.md` for a detailed explanation.